 Learn to create balance by saying ‘no’ to things that don’t further your goals or bring you joy!
 Consistently refer to your planner and review which task is necessary or not necessary towards intentionally achieving your goals and which activities are helping you maintain a balanced lifestyle.

 Give Yourself Grace!

 Prioritize Self-Care: Yes, I’m talking about self-care and productivity in the same sentence.
 Why?
 Because I 100% believe that you will be more productive if you schedule time for yourself within your workday/week.
 Self-care isn’t selfish, it’s critical, especially if you’re dealing with a chronic illness.

 There are countless studies that show we are more productive and more creative when we eat well, sleep well, and take frequent small breaks.
 We talk about this frequently and share our self-care strategies in the Full of Grit and Grace Facebook group too.

-Taking an action, any action will help propel you forward and give you more focus when you come back to the task.
+Work Mindfully.
 Yes, I run a social media marketing business, but I still consciously limit my time on Facebook, Instagram, etc. If you can’t seem to stay focused then try using a tool to limit your screen time or social media time.
 Instagram even allows you to limit time on the app natively now (Go to your profile, then your activity, and set a daily reminder with a limit if you’d like).
 I’ve learned most of my mindfulness strategies from my friend Minessa Konecky of Direct to Success.
 In her ‘Design Your Day with Purpose” course she teaches how to re-wire your brain by practicing mindfulness: